6 Tricks for Nerves – Conquer Stage Fright and Performance Anxiety

 One way to overcome nerves is to “dig in”.
 We can feign indignation and confront ourselves head-on.

-Instead of wishing we were having a different experience, we can take the more assertive and aggressive stance.
+Instead of wishing we were having a different experience, we can take a more assertive and aggressive stance.
 We can wrestle back control of our bodies and minds my sheer willpower and tenacity.

 It may help to use our inner dialog (talk to ourselves) to reinforce this.
 Instead of the runaway nervous (usually negative and self-critical) thoughts, we can take the offensive: “Oh yeah?
 You want a piece of me?
 You think you can control me?!
 My focus is a mountain!”